Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ```
 By default, the `wwwroot` folder in the ASP.NET Core project is treated as a web root folder.
 Static files can be stored in any folder under the web root and accessed with a relative path to that root.
 We’ll have to keep this folder structure in mind when we work on our Gulp configurations.
 Now, let’s begin by creating your first Gulp task in `gulpfile.js`, which stores all Gulp configurations.

-craete `gulpfile.js` in the root of the project:
+create `gulpfile.js` in the root of the project:
 ```bash
 touch gulpfile.js
 ```